 Teaching to the wide range of diversities we find in our classrooms is one of the hardest and most important aspects of our job as instructors.
-Diversity comes in many forms: personality, race, gender, class, ethnic background, sexual orientation, religion, class, natural aptitude for and previous training in the subject matter, the range and types of previous experience are among them.
-Students come to our material with many perspectives; tapping into these can enrich everyone's understanding of the subject at hand and, as well, prepare students for a 21st century in which the ability to talk with people of other groups is requisite.
+Diversity comes in many forms, including: personality, race, gender, class, ethnic background, sexual orientation, religion, class, natural aptitude for and previous training in the subject matter, the range and types of previous experience.
+Students come to our material with many perspectives; tapping into these can enrich everyone's understanding of the subject at hand and, as well, prepare students for a 21st century in which the ability to talk with people of other groups is essential.
 Making learning possible for everyone is the goal, and is often a challenge.
-At the very least, it is our professional responsibility to make learning equally possible for all students.
+It is our professional responsibility to make learning equally possible for all students.

-Everyone, at some point or other in their teaching career, faces a "hot moment" in the classroom – a moment when the conversation either stops or erupts because of the volatile nature of the subject matter, or because of conflicts among students.
-These moments happen in science courses as well as in the more predictable social science and humanities courses.
+Many instructors, at some point or other in their teaching career, face a "hot moment" in the classroom – a moment when the conversation either stops or erupts because of the volatile nature of the subject matter, or because of conflicts among students.
 The challenge for the teacher is to turn such a moment into a learning opportunity, rather than either ignoring or inflaming it.
 Accomplishing this means managing oneself, helping the students in the moment, figuring out what is actually occurring, and then imagining how to use the moment for learning.

 - Managing Hot Moments in the Classroom

 - Classroom Contracts